hiveot/hub/core/history/README.md

 * The history store is designed to use the bucket store and is thus limited by the storage capabilities and query capabilities of the bucket store API.

 * Complex analytics of historical information is out of scope for the history store.
 The recommended approach is to periodically export a batch of new data to a time series database such as Prometheus, InfluxDB, or others that support clustering and can be integrated with 3rd party analytics engines.
-This can best be accomplished by adding an export service.

 * There are no tools yet to monitor the bucket store health, and track its resource usage.

 ## Backend Storage

-This service uses the bucketstore for the storage backend.
-The bucketstore supports several embedded backend implementations that run out of the box without the need for any setup and configuration.
+This service uses the bucket-store for the storage backend.
+The bucket-store supports several embedded backend implementations that run out of the box without the need for any setup and configuration.

 Extending the bucket store with external databases such as Mongodb, SQLite, PostgresSQL and possibly others is under consideration.

-The bucketstore API provides a cursor with key-ranged seek capability which can be used for time-based queries.
+The bucket-store API provides a cursor with key-ranged seek capability which can be used for time-based queries.
 All bucket store implementations support this range query through cursors.

 Currently, the Pebble bucket store is the default for the history store.
 It provides a good balance between storage size and resource usage for smaller systems.
 Pebble should be able to handle a TB of data or even more.

-More testing is needed to determine the actual limitations.
+More testing is needed to determine the actual limitations and improve performance.

+### Performance

+Performance is mostly limited by the message bus.
+The bench test shows an average read/write duration of 1-2 ms per 1000 calls, except for bbolt which is much slower on write but faster on read.
+As read times are also limited by messaging, the use of bbolt only make sense for reading lots of data locally, for example when analyzing, which currently has no use-case.

 ### Data Size